 The Planetary Science Division intends to solicit ICAR proposals every other year, either as a program element in Research Opportunities in Space and Earth Sciences (ROSES) or as a separate Cooperative Agreement Notice.
 Proposals for ICAR must describe an interdisciplinary approach to a single compelling question in astrobiology, and address at least one aspect of the NASA Astrobiology Science Strategy.
 Team size and resources requested should be appropriate to the scale of the proposed research.
 There is no ideal size of an ICAR Team.
 Because this is an opportunity for larger teams and for five years of support, the scope of the research, and subsequently the resources needed, should exceed those typically considered in a ROSES program element (e.g., Exobiology, Habitable Worlds).

 Click here to view the ROSES 2022 call for this program.
+This program was not solicited in 2023.

 Areas of Research: